akhodakivskiy/VimFx/documentation/api.md

 `fn` is called when the command is activated.
 See the [onInput] documentation below for more information.

-Note that you have to give the new command a shortcut in VimFx’s settings page in the Add-ons Manager or set one using `vimfx.set()` to able to use the new command.
+<strong id="custom-command-shortcuts">Note</strong> that you have to give the
+new command a shortcut in VimFx’s settings page in the Add-ons Manager or set one using `vimfx.set()` to able to use the new command.

 ```js
 vimfx.addCommand({